 In this Honeywell HPA200 review, I’ll tell you everything you should know about the Honeywell Air Purifier (HPA200, Black, 310 square feet).
 I’ll also introduce you to a couple HPA200 alternatives.
 Once you’ve read through this review, you’ll know whether investing your money into this device makes sense.
-You’ll become a smart shopper who easily picks the best air purifiers deals.
+You’ll become a smarter shopper who easily picks the best air purifier deals.

-So dive right in and learn all you can about the HPA200.
+So dive right in and learn all you can about this great allergen remover.

 I’m Not Surprised You’re Looking for a Honeywell

-You’re likely looking around for an air purifier for home use or office use.
+You’re likely looking around for an air purifier for home use.
 And you’ve decided it’s a Honeywell for you.
 There’s a compelling reason why Honeywell air purifiers have captured the imagination of consumers.
-These devices are well-made, are great to look at, and work effectively for the right room size.
+These devices are well-made, are long-lasting, and work effectively for the right room size.
 Plus, they’re not the ugliest air purifiers on the planet!

-Before I proceed any further, I’ll give you a quick summary of the main specs of the HPA200.
-After that, I’ll present the pros and cons of choosing this device.
-Hopefully, the information you’ll gather here will help you make an informed decision.
+Before I proceed any further, I’ll give you a quick summary of the main specs of this Honeywell.
+After that, I’ll present its pros and cons.

 - Room Size: 310 square feet